 Oatmeal Raisin Cookies

 I happen to love adding plump raisins in my oatmeal cookies but if you aren’t a fan of raisins, you can leave them out or substitute chocolate chips instead.

 - baking soda

 You will need to use one egg yolk in this recipe.
 You might consider using the leftover egg white in either of these easy recipes:

-I use a cookie scoop that holds about 1/3 cup of cookie dough.
+I use a cookie scoop that holds about 2 to 2.5 tablespoons of cookie dough.
 Using this size will yield 4-5 cookies.

 Pro Tip: To measure flour correctly, use a spoon to scoop flour into a measuring cup and slightly overfill.
 Then, use the back of a knife or other straight edged utensil to level the flour across the cup.
 Do not scoop the flour.
 When you scoop, the flour gets packed too tightly and you will end up with more flour than the recipe calls for.

 You can make oatmeal chocolate chip cookies by using the same amount of chocolate chips instead of raisins.